Yash-Singh-Pathania/Halide-Ray-Tracer/README.md

-# Halide-Ray-Tracer
-A fun tool to  play around with halide to generate ray tracing
+## Playing Around with halide from making ray tracing .